-16.2 OPERATING THE FIRE - SLIDE CONTROL MODELS
+12.2 OPERATING THE FIRE - SLIDE CONTROL MODELS

-The pilot is visible through the left hand side of the matrix.
-When cold, the coals or pebbles may be rotated for good viewing.
+The pilot is visible through the left hand side of the front ceramic strip.
+Rotate the coals or pebbles for good viewing.

-Push the slide control knob fully downwards to the SPARK position, and hold there for approximately ten seconds.
-Now release the knob and the pilot should stay alight.
-When the pilot light has established, move the slide control knob upwards to the LOW flame setting.
+Push the slide control knob fully downwards to the SPARK position, and hold there for a few seconds, until the pilot light stays on.
+When the pilot light has established, release the slide control knob and it will return to the LOW flame setting.
 If the pilot is extinguished during use, wait three minutes before repeating the ignition procedure.

 To achieve the HIGH setting, move the slide control knob upwards to the HIGH flame setting.
 The fire can also be set to operate anywhere between HIGH and LOW by moving the control knob to an intermediate position.